 Some people also eat the leaves.

 Malanga is a versatile vegetable, and it is easy to grow.
-For this reason, experts believe that it could play a role in providing a sustainable source of food in areas where food may be scarce.
+For this reason,

 In this article, we take a look at malanga, its nutritional content, possible health benefits, and how to include it in the diet.